GuptaRoshan/problem-solving/dsa.md

 10. **Practice and learn patterns:**
     - Many heap problems share similar structures.
 Recognizing these patterns can speed up problem-solving.

-Remember, while heaps are powerful for certain types of problems, they're not always the best solution.
-Consider alternatives like sorting, binary search trees, or even simple arrays depending on the specific requirements of the problem.

 # Backtracking Techniques